Questions & Answers About Small Modular Reactors

 In the spring of 2013, NuScale announced a major leap forward in nuclear safety by developing a novel engineering solution that will provide an unparalleled level of safety, security, and asset protection.
 Specifically, the design now provides for an unlimited period of cooling of the nuclear fuel and containment without the need for: (1) operator action, (2) AC or DC power, or (3) the resupply of cooling water.
 It provides stable long-term nuclear core cooling and plant recovery under all design basis accident conditions and also provides severe accident mitigation for low probability beyond design basis accidents.
 This safety breakthrough is enabled by the incorporation of fail-safe valves into the simple, assured emergency core cooling system.
 Key features of this system include a high-pressure containment vessel immersed in a large pool of water and a passive emergency core cooling system that relies only on gravity-driven convection of the coolant and conduction of heat to the containment vessel surface.

 We are not sure of the exact nature of the “fail-safe valves” described above.
-We know that the Three Mile Island reactor overheated because humans violated the rules and disabled all three emergency cooling systems while the reactor was operating.
+We know that the Three Mile Island reactor overheated because humans violated the NRC mandated rules and disabled all three emergency cooling systems while the reactor was operating.
 Also, we know that a stuck open PORV valve allowed the overheating to continue until the reactor melted.
 The operators knew that the PORV valve was defective but operated the reactor anyway.
-Giving three safety features a cute name does not make the design any safer.
+Giving three safety features a cute name does not prevent human errors.

 4. Does the small containment structure of a NuScale module decrease safety?